giuseppebrb/Ardutooth/README.md

 Ardutooth is a lightweight Android Archive Library (.aar) that allows you to create easily a stable bluetooth connection with an Arduino board.
-Once there's been established a connection you can fetch information about it or send data to the board (reading has not been implemented yet).
+Once a connection has been established, you can fetch information about it or send data to the board (reading has not been implemented yet).

 ## How to use it